ChapelR/custom-macros-for-sugarcube-2/readme.md

 * turns: the number of turns it takes for the value of the cycle to change once

  **Explanation**:
-The `<<newcycle>>` macro is used to contruct a new cycle.
-The cycle's definition will be saved automatically to a story variable (default `$cycles.nameOfCycle`).
+The `<<newcycle>>` macro is used to construct a new cycle.
+The cycle's definition will be saved automatically to a story variable (default `$cycles.(name)`).
 The first argument provided should be a valid name; the name will need to be written like a valid TwineScript variable, though without any kind of sigil.
 The following arguments should be strings defining the values associated with the cycle.
-The final argument should always be a number, and will represent how many turns it take the cycle to move from one value to the next.
+The final argument should always be a number, and will represent how many turns it takes the cycle to move from one value to the next.
 When the last value is reached and the appropriate number of turns pass, the cycle will restart.

  **Examples**:
 ```javascript